Definition of Leveraged Buyout Model

 - Lesser risk towards equity shareholders may result in loose management of the company

-- Conflict of interest amongst shareholders may lead to struggles in arriving at conclusion and decisions for the good of the company
+- Conflict of interest amongst shareholders may lead to struggles in arriving at conclusions and decisions for the good of the company.

-- In a scenario that targeted returns are not achieved such that the returns are even less than the cost of financing, it may lead to bankruptcy
+- In a scenario where targeted returns are unattained such that the returns are even less than the cost of financing, it may lead to bankruptcy.

-- If the assets against which the loan is taken are not cash-rich or cash-generating, it may lead to issues in line of credit, the image of the company and also the future prospects
+- If the assets against which one takes the loan are not cash-rich or cash-generating, it may lead to issues in the line of credit, the company’s image, and future prospects.

 Conclusion

-To conclude the above discussion in few words, the Leveraged Buyout model is a transaction wherein investors or maybe large companies make use of borrowed funds or debt or loan to finance the acquisition of another company, keeping the assets of such acquired company as collateral against the borrow funds.
-This method has its own share of advantages and disadvantages and every case needs to be evaluated in its individuality as to whether this model would be feasible or turn out to be an aggressive strategy.
+To conclude the above discussion in a few words, the Leveraged Buyout model is a transaction wherein investors or maybe large companies use borrowed funds or debt or loan to finance the acquisition of another company, keeping the assets of such acquired company as collateral against the borrowed funds.
+This method has its own share of advantages and disadvantages.
+Every case requires evaluation in its individuality as to whether this model would be feasible or be an aggressive strategy.

 Recommended Articles